awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromSnapshot.md

 ## Resource tagging considerations<a name="restore-from-snapshot.tagging"></a>

 When you restore a DB instance from a DB snapshot, RDS checks whether you specify new tags\.
 If yes, the new tags are added to the restored DB instance\.
-If there are no new tags, RDS looks for the tags from the source DB instance for the DB snapshot, and then adds those tags to the restored DB instance\.
+If there are no new tags, RDS adds the tags from the source DB instance at the time of snapshot creation to the restored DB instance\.

 For more information, see [Copying tags to DB instance snapshots](USER_Tagging.md#USER_Tagging.CopyTags)\.